cockroachdb/django-cockroachdb/README.md

      - [overlaps_left (&<), overlaps_right (&>), overlaps_above (&<|),
        overlaps_below (&>|)](https://github.com/cockroachdb/cockroach/issues/57098)
      - [strictly_above (|>>), strictly_below (<<|)](https://github.com/cockroachdb/cockroach/issues/57095)

+## Known issues and limitations in CockroachDB 24.3.x and earlier

+- CockroachDB executes `ALTER COLUMN` queries asynchronously which is at odds with Django's assumption that the database is altered before the next migration operation begins.
+CockroachDB will give an error like `unimplemented: table <...> is currently undergoing a schema change` if a later operation tries to modify the table before the asynchronous query finishes.

  ## Known issues and limitations in CockroachDB 23.1.x and earlier